w3c/openscreenprotocol/ssdp.md

 This depends on many factors including the method chosen above; Methods 2 and 3 are better than Method 1 regarding power efficiency.
-In Method 1, the controller needs to create and send SSDP search requests, receive and parse SSDP messages, make HTTP requests to get device descriptions and parse device description XML to get friendly name and check capabilities.
+In Method 1, the controlling user agent needs to create and send SSDP search requests, receive and parse SSDP messages, make HTTP requests to get device descriptions and parse device description XML to get friendly name and check capabilities.

-In Methods 2 and 3, the controller needs only to create and send search requests and receive and parse SSDP messages.
+In Methods 2 and 3, the controlling user agent needs only to create and send search requests and receive and parse SSDP messages.

-The way that controllers search for presentation displays has an impact on power efficiency.
-If a controller needs to immediately react to connection and disconnection of presentation displays, it will need to continuously receive data on the multicast address, including all SSDP messages sent by other controllers.
-(An exception is unicast search response messages sent to other controllers.)
+The way that controlling user agents search for presentation displays has an impact on power efficiency.
+If a controlling user agent needs to immediately react to connection and disconnection of presentation displays, it will need to continuously receive data on the multicast address, including all SSDP messages sent by other controlling user agents.
+(An exception is unicast search response messages sent to other controlling user agents.)

-If the controller needs to get only a snapshot of available displays, then it only needs to send a search message to the multicast address and listen for search response messages for 2-10 seconds.
+If the controlling user agent needs to get only a snapshot of available displays, then it only needs to send a search message to the multicast address and listen for search response messages for 2-10 seconds.

 [Issue #26](https://github.com/webscreens/openscreenprotocol/issues/26):
 Collect data regarding network and power efficiency